Sonakshi Sinha

-Aside from acting, Sinha has ventured into singing, beginning with a song in her film Tevar (2015).
+Aside from her acting career, she is a prominent celebrity endorser for brands and products.
+Sinha has ventured into singing, beginning with a song in her film Tevar (2015).
 Her debut single, "Aaj Mood Ishqholic Hai" was released in 2015.
+She has judged television dance shows including Nach Baliye (2017).
+Sinha is married to actor Zaheer Iqbal in 2024.

 Early life and background

 Sinha was born on 2 June 1987 in Patna, Bihar, to film actors Shatrughan Sinha and Poonam Sinha (née Chandiramani).
-Her father belongs to a Bihari Kayastha family while her mother hails from a Sindhi Hindu family.
-Her father served as a Member of Parliament of the Bharatiya Janata Party, before he switched to the Indian National Congress in 2019.
-Sinha is the youngest of three children – she has two (twin) brothers, Luv Sinha and Kush Sinha.
-She did her schooling at Arya Vidya Mandir and later graduated in fashion designing from Premlila Vithaldas Polytechnic of Shreemati Nathibai Damodar Thackersey Women's University.
+Her father belongs to a Bihari family while her mother is from a Sindhi Hindu family.
+Her father served as a member of parliament of the Bharatiya Janata Party, before he switched to the Indian National Congress in 2019.
+Sinha is the youngest of three children – she has twin brothers, Luv Sinha and Kush Sinha.
+She studied at Arya Vidya Mandir and later graduated in the fashion design program at Premlila Vithaldas Polytechnic of Shreemati Nathibai Damodar Thackersey Women's University.
+Sinha worked briefly as a costume designer, designing the costumes for films such as Mera Dil Leke Dekho in 2005.